juxor/afaq/markdown/secI3.md

 the highest paid and lowest paid worker was 4 to 1.
 This was only increased when they had to compete with large capitalist companies, and even then the new ratio of 9 to 1 is **far** smaller than those in capitalist companies (in America the ratio is 200 to 1 and beyond!).
-Thus, even under capitalism, _"[t]here is evidence that the methods of distribution chosen by worker- controlled or self-managed firms are more egalitarian than distribution according to market precepts."_ [Christopher Eaton Gunn, **Workers' Self- Management in the United States**, p.
+Thus, even under capitalism, there _"is evidence that the methods of distribution chosen by worker-controlled or self-managed firms are more egalitarian than distribution according to market precepts."_ [Christopher Eaton Gunn, **Workers' Self-Management in the United States**, p.
 45] Given that market precepts fail to take into account power differences, this is unsurprising.
-Thus we can predict that a fully self-managed economy would be just, if not, more egalitarian as differences in power would be eliminated, as would unemployment (James K.
-Galbraith, in his book **Created Unequal**, has presented extensive evidence that unemployment increases inequality, as would be expected).
+Thus we can predict that a fully self- managed economy would be just as, if not, more egalitarian as differences in power would be eliminated, as would unemployment (James K. Galbraith, in his book **Created Unequal**, has presented extensive evidence that unemployment increases inequality, as would be expected).

 It is a common myth that managers, executives and so on are paid so highly because of their unique abilities.
 Actually, they are so highly paid because